LeoHsiao1/pyexiv2/pyexiv2/lib/README.md

 # About These Libraries

-- `api.cpp` : write by the programmer.
+- `api.cpp` : wrote by the programmer.
-- `libexiv2.so` , `exiv2.dll` : copied from the release version of exiv2 project.
 - `api.so` , `api.dll` : compiled from api.cpp, will be called by Python program.
+- `libexiv2.so` , `exiv2.dll` : copied from the release version of Exiv2 project.(The current version is 0.27.2)

 ---